-Over the past 6 weeks a lot of work has gone in to improving the make up of our greens and in particularly the surfaces.
+Over the past 6 weeks a lot of work has gone into improving the make up of our greens and, in particular, the surfaces.

-Overseeding using creeping bent took place the week of 8th October followed by an application of organic fertilizer on the 16th of October.
-We have also sprayed "turf hardeners" that include iron, seaweed and magnesium along with a penatrent to allow water tho pass through the soil and oxygen easier access to the roots.
+Overseeding, using Creeping Bent, took place the week of 8th October, followed by an application of organic fertilizer on the 16th of October.
+We have also sprayed "turf hardeners" that include iron, seaweed and magnesium, along with a penetrant to allow both water to pass through the soil and oxygen to access the roots more easily.

 A further application of organic fertilizer will be applied no later than 19th November.

-Some old scaring is also still visible that was caused by anthracnose back in September which was also treated at the time. unfortunately these weaker areas were also affected by nematode which has meant recovery has taken slightly longer, mainly on the 7th green.
+Some old scarring, caused by Anthracnose in September and treated at the time, is still visible.
+Unfortunately, these weaker areas were also affected by nematode, which has meant recovery has taken slightly longer, mainly on the 7th green.

-All in all surfaces are getting better week by week which is essential to see us through the winter and into the spring
+All in all surfaces are improving week by week, which is essential to see us through the winter and into the spring

-Symptoms begin as a darkened water-soaked appearance to the grass.
-The patches enlarge and may develop to orange-brown rings around the outside of the patch.
+Symptoms begin as a darkened, water-soaked appearance to the grass.
+The patches enlarge and may develop orange-brown rings around the outside of the patch.

-Fusarium is most often found on our greens but can also affect our tees and fairways however as these areas are less dependant on a smooth surface it is less of a problem.
-Fusarium is the most common and widespread diseases affecting golf course in the UK.
+Fusarium is most often found on our greens but can also affect our tees and fairways.
+However, as these areas are less dependant on a smooth surface it is less of a problem.
+Fusarium is the most common and widespread disease affecting golf courses in the UK.

-Anthracnose is most common on Poa annua grass in the UK. anthractnose can cause two types of disease depending on the weather conditions during infection.
+Anthracnose is most common on Poa annua grass in the UK.
+Anthracnose can cause two types of disease, depending on the weather conditions during infection.

 Anthracnose is generally found on any area of turf suffering from stress, especially golf greens, tees and fairways.
-Anthracnose is widespread over the whole of the UK.
-It is the second most common disease on golf courses in the UK.
+Anthracnose is widespread over the whole of the UK and is the second most common disease on UK golf courses .

-We have a large presence of Poa annua grass all over the golf course especially in our greens, Poa is particularly susceptible to Anthracnose.
-Grass that is under stress is also susceptible, some of these stress situations that have occured this year which have particularly contributed are as follows: -
+We have a large presence of Poa annua grass all over the golf course, especially in our greens.
+Poa is particularly susceptible to Anthracnose.
+Grass that is under stress is also susceptible.
+Some of these stress situations that have occured this year, and which have particularly contributed, are as follows: -

 Greens provide an ideal environment for nematodes.
 Greens provide the nematodes with a uniform host with a long growing season.
 The soil has a high percentage of sand which provides ideal pore spaces for oxygen, water and nematode mobility, and the greens are watered frequently.
 Nematodes are aquatic animals and need moisture for mobility.
 Golf greens can have some of the highest populations of nematodes found in agricultural soils.